eXpandFramework/Reactive.XAF/src/Modules/LookupCascade/Readme.md

 1. Live datasource synchronization instead of restarting the browser.
 2. Earlier datasource transmission e.g. on XafApplication.SetupCompleted event.
 3. Support for creating new objects.
+4. Any other need you may have.

-Let us know if you want us to implement them for you, or if you have other ideas and needs.
+Let us know if you want us to implement them for you.

 ---